 Born in Belfast on 25 August 1921, Brian Moore was one of the most prolific authors to come out of Belfast.
 A prizewinning and three times Booker Prize nominee, he wrote over 20 novels, including The Emperor Of Ice Cream, The Luck Of Ginger Coffey, The Feast Of Lupercal, I Am Mary Dunne, The Doctor’s Wife, and The Colour Of Blood amongst others.

-Thanks to funding from Arts Council Northern Ireland, Paradosso Theatre has planned a week long series of events and are hoping you’ll learn something new about this greatly under-appreciated writer.
+Thanks to funding from Arts Council Northern Ireland and sponsorship from Tourism NI, Paradosso Theatre has planned a week long series of events and are hoping you’ll learn something new about this greatly under-appreciated writer.

 Eileen Branagh Chair of Paradosso Theatre – “We are delighted to be able to bring people together in person and online to celebrate one of Belfast and Northern Ireland’s most successful writers, Brian Moore.
 We feel it is important to mark the centenary of Brian Moore and highlight the importance of his work through a variety of events.
 We hope that people will be reminded of his great work as well as attract a new audience.”